-We know that, given investment levels and consumers' choices, the probability of a successful attack against firm i in the last stage of the game is $h(1 - \sigma_i)^2 n_i$.
-We then proceed by backward induction, starting from consumers' decisions.
+Turning to the case of duopoly, we know that the probability of a successful attack against firm i in the last stage of the game is $h(1 - \sigma_i)^2 n_i$ .
+We now proceed by backward induction, starting from consumers' decisions.